-Timsbury is a lovely old village and is surrounded by such attractive countryside.
+Timsbury is a lovely old village and is surrounded by very attractive countryside.
 The area is also blessed with one of the densest networks of footpaths in the country; many are Public Rights of Way (PROW) – see below.
 Also, the area has such a fascinating history, including the coal mines and the coal canal.
 Great pleasure can be had from walking in and around Timsbury.

-It is hoped that this wonderful book will enable more people to share in that enjoyment.
-It was written by 3 local enthusiasts and was published in 2017, and updated in the 2nd edition in 2018.
+This first 66 full colour book was published in 2017, and updated in the 2nd edition in 2018.
 Hopefully it will encourage more people to walk and explore Timsbury and its surroundings.
-Over 800 copies have been sold so far.
+Over 1000 copies have been sold so far.

 All 20 walks start and finish in the centre of Timsbury and range from 0.8 to 7.7 miles.

 A sample walk can be seen here: WALKS 6 AND 7

-The book is published and sponsored by Timsbury Parish Council.
-All proceeds will go to the Parish Council and be used for the benefit of the village.
+The books are published and sponsored by Timsbury Parish Council.
+All proceeds go to the Parish Council and are used for the benefit of the village.

 Public Rights of Way

-PROWS are paths on which the public have a legally protected right to pass and re-pass, or ‘roam’.
-They are managed by BathNES Council – see their site on PROWS walk leaflets, online mapping, reporting problem etc.
+PROWs are paths on which the public have a legally protected right to pass and re-pass, or ‘roam’.
+They are managed by BathNES Council – see their site for PROWs walk leaflets, online mapping, reporting problem etc.

 One famous PROW is the Ha-Ha which can be reached from St. Mary’s Close at the west of the village.
-Until the row of houses of the same name were built in the 1970’s it was a path which was sunken so that the wealthy residents of the now demolished Timsbury House did not have to see the miners walking on their way to the mines at Amesbury etc.
+Until the row of houses of the same name were built in the 1970’s it was a path which was sunken so that the wealthy residents of the now demolished Timsbury House to the south did not have to see the miners walking on their way to the mines at Amesbury etc.

 14 Circular Walks In and Around Radstock